rapid7-cookbooks/firefox_package/README.md

 * `language`  - Language desired.
 Defaults to: `en-US`
 * `platform`  - Platform you wish to download and install.
 Defaults to the OS from which Chef is running.
 * `path`      - Path to install Firefox.
 Linux Only, Defaults to: ```/opt/firefox/#{version}_#{language}```
 * `splay`     - Time in minutes to wait before next contact to Mozilla servers.
-Not required, defaults to 0 (zero) minutes.
+Not required, defaults to 0 (zero) seconds.
 * `link`      - Create the specfied symlink (Linux Only).
 This can be an array to create multiple symlinks to the same instance, or a string for a single symlink.